 You can use Scheduled Tasks to view, edit, and run tasks that are currently scheduled.
 Scheduled tasks include storage resource discovery, file grooming, data copying, and running the GSR Collector.
 To edit a scheduled task, select the task listing, click, and then select to access the schedule dialog box.
 You can also access the same dialog box through the GSR Collector page, the Storage Resource List page, and on the Add Scheduled Tasks page to schedule grooming.

 Cross-Empire Data Migration is a subsystem within Novell Storage Manager that allows for the movement of file system data between storage infrastructures on different platforms governed by different identity and security frameworks.
 The Cross-Empire Data Migration architecture is engineered to eventually support multiple types of source platforms and targets, but the current release is limited to a Novell eDirectory source environment and a Microsoft Active Directory target environment.

 Clicking Data Migration launches the Data Migration Wizard, which enables the automated movement of data quickly and easily.
 You have a number of migration options, including moving data for multiple users and or groups directly to its intended location across multiple servers or shares in a single operation, all while preserving critical file system metadata.

 For more information, see Section 9.0, Performing a Cross-Empire Data Migration.

 Data Management (data copying) lets you copy a specific set of data and its associated rights, ownership, and other metadata from one location to another without requiring a policy.
 If you choose, you can preserve all of the permissions and quota settings in the process.

 Additional options let you overwrite existing duplicate files or folders, remove files from the source location once they are copied to the target location, and skip open files.
-If you want Storage Manager for eDirectory to attempt to copy open files after they are closed, leave this option deselected.
+If you want Novell Storage Manager to attempt to copy open files after they are closed, leave this option deselected.